root221/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 6 steps.
-First, I converted the images to grayscale, then I remove the noise.
+My pipeline consist of 6 steps.
+First, I convert the images to grayscale, then I remove the noise.
 Next, I apply canny to find the edges, then I keep only the region of interest.
 After that, I apply hough line transform to find lines, then I combine the lines with the origin image.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function.
+In order to draw a single line on the left and right lanes, I modify the draw_lines() function.
 First, separating line segments by their slope, then add the right line segments coordinate into right_lane_x , right_lane_y and left line segments coordinate into left_lane_x, left_lane_y.Next, find the equation of line of best fit for the points in the left_lane_x , left_lane_y list, and same for the right lane.
 Then, draw a single line on the left and right lanes according to the equation find previously.

 Result image: